NateKomodo/WeNeedToModDeeper-Engine/README.md

 There is now a mod manager built in to the installer you can use to get plugins approved by the devs and myself.

-If you wish to have your plugin added to the mod manager, open an issue on the reop [here](https://github.com/NateKomodo/WeNeedToModDeeper-Plugins)
+If you wish to have your plugin added to the mod manager, open an issue on the repo [here](https://github.com/NateKomodo/WeNeedToModDeeper-Plugins)